Quansight/Quansight-website/apps/labs/posts/oss-internship-creating-narwhals-daft-plugin.md

 ├── README.md
 ```

-**This blogpost will concentrate on how narwhals-daft connects to the Narwhals library and what parts every future plugin developer will need to implement**, for greater technical detail on the plugin & how it works within Narwhals, see [here: TODO LINK, not sure if i'll get my website up in time, otherwise just link to md file in github repo]
+**This blogpost will concentrate on how narwhals-daft connects to the Narwhals library and what parts every future plugin developer will need to implement**, for greater technical detail on the plugin & how it works within Narwhals, see [here](https://github.com/ym-pett/blogposts_etc/blob/main/Implementing%20a%20plugin%20for%20the%20Narwhals%20library_%20into%20the%20fray.md) (currently work in progress).

 ### 1. The top-level `pyproject.toml`

 We can see that we have a top-level `pyproject.toml` file with an `entry point` defined.
 This part is crucial for every plugin.
-See section 3[TODO: INSERT LINK TO SECTION] on how to adapt this to the particular library of your plugin.
+(See below on how to adapt this to the particular library of your plugin.)

 ```
 ...